Doug Sisson

-Douglas Dean Sisson (born September 20, 1963 in Titusville, Florida) is a former baseball player, coach, manager, and executive.
-He has worked at the college, minor league, and major league levels, and served from 2011–2012 as the first base coach for the Kansas City Royals.
+Douglas Dean Sisson (born September 20, 1963) is an American professional baseball coach in the Chicago White Sox organization.
+This is his 30th season managing, coaching or working in professional baseball.
+He currently serving as a special assistant to the senior vice president/general manager.
+He has previously served as a coach, manager, and executive, working at the college, minor league, and major league levels.
+He served as the first base coach for the Kansas City Royals from 2011 to 2012 and the bench coach for the Chicago White Sox in 2024.

 Career

 Sisson played baseball at Rollins College and the University of Montevallo.